In Dec 2025, I concluded my Ph.D. in Cyber Security at Wuhan University, grateful to have Huanguo Zhang as my supervisor.

-Before (Sep 2016 - Jun 2020), I completed my B.Sc. in Mathematics, also at Wuhan University.
+Before (Sep 2016 - Jun 2020), I earned my B.S. in Mathematics from Wuhan University, where I continued with graduate studies.

 My research focuses on cryptography and cyber security, to be more specific: